azaini49/SGX-LR/README.md

   https://github.com/intel/linux-sgx#install-the-intelr-sgx-sdk (Do not follow the rest of those install instructions! - follow mine)

-- Get SDK Installer (note: driver not needed) from here: https://01.org/intel-software-guard-extensions/downloads
+- Get the latest DCAP version of the SDK Installer (note: driver not needed) for your specific system from here: https://01.org/intel-software-guard-extensions/downloads
 - Below is my execution for my ubuntu20.04 Linux VM - yours might be a little different